mrpancakes/bootcamp-homework/01-html-css-code-refactor/README.md

 # 01 HTML CSS Git: Code Refactor

 # Description

-- -
-The purpose of this website is give a effectivtely promote the Horiseon brand and showcase what solutions they offer to potential customers.
-We put a teal-blue nav bar and floated the menu items to the right.
-Each link jumps you down to its specified section below the full-width hero image.
-To the right of our columned offerings are the beneits offered by Horiseon.
+The purpose of this website is to effectivtely promote the Horiseon brand and showcase what solutions they offer to potential customers.
+The top of the page features a teal-blue nav bar with floated menu items to the right.
+Each link jumps you down to its own specified section below the full-width hero image.
+To the right of our columned offerings are the beneits in choosing Horiseon.

 ## Improvements Made
-- -

-I made some improvements to the original html and css files in order for this page to meet SEO and accessibility standards, and to flow in a more meaningful way:
+I made some improvements to the original html and css files in order for this page to meet SEO and accessibility standards, while also flowing in a more meaningful way:

 * Updated the Title of the site to be the brand's name.